- Merging datasets

 variable, especially if these levels have a meaningful ordering.
 For

-unordered categories, R provides the data type factor
+unordered categories, R provides the data type factor, while for

-ordered variables the relevant data type is ordered
+ordered variables the relevant data type is ordered.
+Factor and

 ordered values appear as character strings when viewed, but are treated